- Future students and visitors coming to check out the engineering side of campus get started with their tour at the Harpole Welcome Center.

 - This floor features two state-of-the art classrooms, along with the Hayes Auditorium that seats 177 students.

 - The student interaction spaces offer students a place to work together in teams on a variety of projects or prepare for class.

-- Engineering Career Services occupies this floor, as well as the Engineering-LAS Online Learning interactive classroom, several meeting and interview rooms and the Denny Conference Room.
+- Engineering Career Services occupies this floor, as well as an interactive classroom, several meeting and interview rooms and the Denny Conference Room.

 - In the rotunda area, the columns are original to the building and feature a scagliola finish – scagliola is an old Italian process of applying layers of a plaster-like material to building elements to provide a look that imitates marble.
 The layers of work are then finished with linseed oil for brightness and then beeswax to protect it.
 Scagliola provides a more complex texture and richness of color not normally seen in natural marble.
 The columns are also unique in that they are hanging in tension from a large truss in the wall – remember, they are directly above the auditorium and there are no columns in the auditorium!
 This is a unique structural approach today, let alone in 1900.

 - The dean’s administrative offices are on this floor, which includes associate and assistant deans, human resources and fiscal offices, as well as suites for communications and development.

 - The building originally had seven skylights, and one was restored in a location that brought light into the original engineering museum, which became the engineering reading room.
 This now opens into the 4th floor connecting the dean’s suite to the 3rd mezzanine.